thegeekyb0y/hashnode-articles/cles98lz3000109la04lg8jxf.md

 * Context managers can be used to provide additional debugging information about a resource, such as its current state or the operations that have been performed on it.
 This can be particularly useful when trying to track down problems with a resource, as it can help you identify where an error occurred and what might have caused it.

-For example, suppose you want to open a file and write some data to it:
+For example:

 ```python
 with open("data.txt", "w") as f:
     f.write("Hello, aditya!")
 ```

-This code uses a context manager to open the "data.txt" file and write the string "Hello, world!" to it.
+Above example uses a context manager to open the "data.txt" file and write the string "Hello, aditya" to it.
 The "with" statement ensures that the file is closed after the block of code is executed, hence reduces the chances of error.

 ## Tip 8: Use decorators

 Decorators can help you modify the behavior of functions or classes.
 They allow you to add functionality to existing code without modifying it directly.
-By adding print statements or logging messages to a decorator, you can quickly and easily add debugging information to your code
+By adding print statements or logging messages to a decorator, you can quickly and easily add debugging information to your code.

 ```python
 def log_function(func):